vuejs/v2.vuejs.org/source/api/index.md

 - **Usage:**

   Append the Vue instance's DOM element or fragment to target element.
 The target can be either an element or a querySelector string.
 This method will trigger transitions if present.
-The callback is fired after the transition has completed (or immedialtely if no transition has been triggered).
+The callback is fired after the transition has completed (or immediately if no transition has been triggered).

 ### vm.$before( elementOrSelector, [callback] )